 She was the first of the Gabors to immigrate to the United States from Hungary.

-She was also a successful businesswoman, marketing wigs, clothing and beauty products.
+Was a successful businesswoman, marketing wigs, clothing and beauty products.

 The epitaph on her grave reads: "Our darling Eva.
 We love you.
 You are in our hearts forever.".